WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupVM.md

 :::

-If you need to update .NET Core, then do it in this VM.
+If you need to update .NET, then do it in this VM.
 Now shut down `template-wasabi`.

 ```sh